aioseo is not installed Payment Bonds – What is a Payment Bond? | Swiftbonds

 • Performance bonds require the contractor to provide a surety bond, which is collateral for repayment in case of default

 • Payment Bond construction are usually issued by private businesses and not government agencies.
-They also have lower premiums than performance bonds because they do not carry the financial risk associated with providing collateral.
+They also have lower premiums because they do not carry the financial risk associated with providing collateral.

 Payment Bonds - What is a Payment Bond?
 The banner shows two persons holding dollars with a contract document and a laptop with them.